Credit: Brett Jordan

 2. Don’t use friends and family to pay strangers

 PayPal offers two options for paying someone.
-Friends and family is designed for those you know in person.
-If you’re repaying your buddy for your share of a pizza or chipping in for a vacation rental, friends and family option will let you send those funds without fees.
+Friends and Family is designed for those you know in person.
+If you’re repaying your buddy for your share of a pizza or chipping in for a vacation rental, the friends and family option will let you send those funds without fees.

 The other option, “Goods and Services,” is designed for everything else.
 You’ll pay fees, but you’ll also get purchase protection.
 If something goes wrong with the transaction, you can dispute it and possibly get your money back.